Teradata/stacki-wiki/Backend-Installation.md

-# Installing Backend Nodes

-After the frontend is up and running, the backend nodes can be installed.
+After the Frontend is up and running, the backend nodes can be installed.

 ## Hardware Requirements for a backend machine